opnfv/bottlenecks/utils/infra_setup/README.rst

 This document gives the guide of how to set up the infrastructure for the use of bottlenecks test cases.

-create instances for the applications
+Create Instances for the Applications
 =====================================

 Firstly, there is a need to set up several instances for the applications which will be installed.